sanity-io/GROQ/spec/Section 10 -- Functions.md

 ### array::join()

 The `join` function concatenates together the elements of an array into a single output string.
-Only primitive values with a canonical GROQ representation can be collected, meaning strings, numbers, and booleans.
-Objects, date/times, etc. are considered composite values that cannot be joined.
+Only primitive values supported by `global::string()` can be collected.
+Objects, arrays, etc. are considered composite values that cannot be joined.

 array::join(args, scope):